top of page

 This movement provides a vibration that produces modification, transformation, variation, and revolution… change.

 presents itself?
-This occurs to an even greater extent when we are forced to change ideas.
+This occurs even more when we are forced to change ideas.

 Why don’t we embrace the newness?
 Why do we resist change?

-Feeling warm and fuzzy in a very limited world, with only a few ideas might keep us sane and safe, but only for a short while.
-Eventually, boredom, unhappiness, and anguish come knocking and force change anyways.
-The things that we have been doing until now, which might have been working, are no longer effective as progress or boredom imposes itself and we must change.
+Feeling warm and fuzzy in a very limited world with only a few ideas might keep us sane and safe, but only for a short while.
+Eventually, boredom, unhappiness, and anguish come knocking and force change anyway.
+The things that we have been doing until now, which might have been working, are no longer effective as progress or boredom imposes itself, and we must change.
 A new cycle then begins.

-Since we were comfortable in that old cycle, with those older ideas and emotions, we don’t want to let go, and we become stubborn and rigid.
+Since we were comfortable in that old cycle, with those older ideas and emotions, we didn’t want to let go, and we became stubborn and rigid.
 We resist the inevitable, which ends up causing us a world of pain.

 “There is nothing permanent except change."